On average, your neighbors pay $82 a month.See Your Rates

 New Mexico is a hub of indigenous culture and art.
 The Land of Enchantment has the second-highest population of Native Americans of any state.
 However, its desert climate and mountainous areas are the cause of a number of homeowners insurance risks.

+How much is home insurance in New Mexico?
 New Mexico has relatively affordable home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of New Mexico was $937, much lower than the national average of $1,132.
-There are 16 states with lower average homeowners insurance rates than New Mexico.
+The average cost of homeowners insurance in the state of New Mexico is $982.
+That's much lower than the national average of $1,173.
+There are 19 states with lower average homeowners insurance rates than New Mexico.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of New Mexico.
 Out of the 4,431 New Mexico homeowners that used QuoteWizard to request insurance quotes last year, 312 had no home insurance.